tedonaldsn/BGL2015-Visualizer/README.md

 2. Click the line that says "BGL2015 Visualizer.app.zip"
 3. In your downloads folder, double-click the zip file to expand it into a normal application.
 4. Double click the application.
 5. You will be asked if you are sure you want to open the application.
-Click open. **The first time you try to run it, nothing visible will happen** (unless you happen to have the Console open).
+Click open. ***The first time you try to run it, nothing visible will happen*** (unless you happen to have the Console open).
 6. Open the MacOS System Preferences, click "Security & Privacy".
-You will need to approve running BGL2015 Visualizer there.
-When you do, it should run and show the main sessions window. **You will not have to fiddle with security on subsequent runs.**
+7. You will see: "BGL2015 Visualizer" was blocked from opening because it is not from an identified developer.
+Click the "Open Anyway" button.
+8. If and when there are new releases and you download them, you will have to go through this approval process again.